kpn-dsh/dsh-cli/docs/code-examples/python.md

 # Code example `Python`

-For this example we will create example code for the `Python` programming language:
+We will create the example code for the `Python` programming language with the following command:

 ```shell
 > dsh proxy code my-proxy python